← Back to Blog

 The Problem Nobody Talks About

 Parents sitting rinkside can see that a jump went wrong.
 What they can't see is why.
-Was the takeoff angle too steep?
-Was there pre-rotation on the ice?
-Did the skater open up too early in the air?
+Was the takeoff mechanics off?
+Did the skater lose alignment in the air?
 These are biomechanical questions that require trained eyes and professional knowledge.

 I started keeping notes.
 After years of rinkside observation, I had a notebook full of questions and no systematic answers.
 I could tell that my kids' jumps were inconsistent, and I could tell them whether the issue was takeoff mechanics, air position, or landing technique, but I couldn't tell them clearly how to fix it in system.
 This knowledge relies on professional coaches a lot.